balena-os/balenaos-in-container/README.md

 4. The balenaOS image is compatible with the architecture where you are running the script. e.g. If you are running this script on your laptop (x86_64), you can run balenaOS images built for the NUC which are also x86_64.

 ## How to use
+There are two scripts in this project:
+ - `balenaos-in-container.sh`: use this to run on macOS or Linux
+ - `balenaos-in-container.ps1`: use this to run on Windows

-See the tool's help message for all arguments: `./balenaos-in-container.sh --help`.
+See the tool's help message for all arguments:
+- macOS or Linux:  `./balenaos-in-container.sh --help`.
+- Windows: `Get-Help .\balenaos-in-container.ps1 -detailed`

 Mandatory arguments:

+1. Image
+- macOS or Linux: `--image <image>`
+- Windows: `-image <image>`

-`--image <image>` must be a docker image.
+The image must be a docker image.
 Does not support raw `.img` images.
 See https://hub.docker.com/r/resin/resinos/tags.
 Intel NUC is the most likely to work out of the box at this stage.
 Must be `dev` edition.

+2. Config
+- macOS or Linux: `-c, --config <config>`
+- Windows: `-c, -config <config>`

-`-c, --config <config>` can be downloaded from your balenaCloud dashboard.
+The config can be downloaded from your balenaCloud dashboard.
 Once you have added an application click "Add a new device", click to expand the "Advanced" section and check "Download configuration file only" now click "Download configuration file".

 ## Example